yaoxiaoyuan/mimix/readme.md

 ### MimixLM-0.7b-sft

 A pretrained small Chinese LLM MimixLM-0.7b-sft is now available.
 You can download from below links and place conf and model in the corresponding folder.
 Run python chat.py --model_conf path/to/conf to play with it.
+You can start a new session at any time by typing ":restart" and pressing Enter.

 ![mimix](image/mimix.png)